A travel blog by Window Seater

 But when it comes to questions of the existence and whereabouts of the real Orient Express, facts have mysteriously evaporated into a cloud of online opinion — kind of like the nutrition of chia seeds, or safety of shale gas.

-The good news is, if you want to take the Orient Express, you kind of can.
-You can either pay lots of money for a cabin on a luxuriously restored tourist line bearing its name (but which is not the original); or you can pay a lot less to patch together an itinerary on Europe’s modern timetabled trains that don’t share the name, but which will grant you the same windowseater experience.
+The good news is, if you want to take the Orient Express, you can – after a fashion.
+You can either pay lots of money for a cabin on a luxuriously restored tourist line bearing its name or you can pay a lot less to patch together an itinerary on Europe’s modern timetabled trains that don’t share the name, but which will grant you many of the same views and windowseater experiences.

 (Scroll to the bottom for a list of cities to include in your itinerary when booking, and keep reading for a quick description on what the windowseater experience is like).